Billy Hardee: After retirement

 He worked in the administration department at Lake Region High School in Eagle Lake, Florida.
 He and his wife Deborah had three children.
 A son, Billy III, followed in his father's footsteps and played football for the Hokies from 1999 to 2001.

 Death

-Hardee died from injuries sustained from a motorcycle accident near Phoenix, AZ.
+Hardee died from injuries sustained from a motorcycle accident near Phoenix, Arizona.
 He was in a coma for two days and died shortly thereafter July 4, 2011.